 Happy Thanksgiving!

+No these are not people in line for a soup kitchen at 4 am on a snowy morning.
 We had a fabulous Thanksgiving.
 I did my first turkey!
 Besides grossly underestimating the cooking time we finished eating at 8, haha.
 I think my highlight of the evening however was the Pumpkin Chiffon Pie.
 It doesn't need to be baked, just forgotten about in your fridge until that lovely moment when you remember that is there.
 It seemed to be a hit.
 Believe it or not my recipes all came from Oprah's holiday cooking class on Wednesday... haha.
 You can get the recipes through this link or I'm including the pie one below.
 We hope you all had a lovely Thanksgiving with family and friends.
 We look forward to seeing most of you in a few short weeks!

 Pumpkin Chiffon Pie